-AL: Action Level, the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow ppm: parts per million, a measure for concentration equivalent to milligrams per liter.
+AL: Action Level, the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow.

 TT: Treatment Technique, a required process intended to reduce the level of a contaminant in drinking water.

 NTU: Nephelometric Turbidity Unit, a measure of the clarity (or cloudiness) of water.